Faith Community Nurses have been called to be conduits of safety for others. The mission of AAFCN is:

 To nurture and advocate for the ministry of Faith Community Nursing and its role in sharing hope and wholeness to our pastors, congregation, and community through the healing power of Christ.

-A Faith Community Nurse (FCN), previously known as Parish Nurse, is a trained nurse who serves within a faith community to improve the health of its members.
+A Faith Community Nurse (FCN), previously known as Parish Nurse, is a trained nurse who serves a church or congregation to improve the health of its members.
 They recognize that spiritual care is central to the practice of an FCN and, working with the pastoral team, facilitate wholistic health for the congregation.
-The FCN works to integrate the standards of health within the context of faith.

 The Adventist Association of Faith Community Nursing (AAFCN) is a network of Seventh-day Adventist FCNs and Friends who believe in the Values of Adventist Health Ministries.
 Together, they seek to further the work of FCNs within churches, hospitals, and communities.
 Visit the Membership page for more information on benefits and to join this growing movement.
 The FCN is a vital part of your church’s overall health ministry program, providing high-quality outcomes to achieving our mission.